American Airlines cutting international flights by 75% amid demand collapse

 American confirmed it is parking nearly all widebody aircraft and anticipates its domestic capacity will be reduced by 20% in April and 30% in May versus the same period in 2019.

-United Airlines Co said late Saturday it would begin cutting flights to the United Kingdom, Southwest Airlines moved toward flight cuts and Delta Airlines Inc plans to start cutting flights to the United Kingdom.
+United Airlines Co (UAL.O) said late Saturday it would begin cutting flights to the United Kingdom, Southwest Airlines (LUV.N) moved toward flight cuts and Delta Airlines Inc (DAL.N) plans to start cutting flights to the United Kingdom.

 Southwest, one of the few U.S. airlines still flying a full schedule, said it was “seriously considering” cutting flights.